- Low monthly cost

 Table of Contents

-iContact offers three pricing plans: Basic and Pro are list-based, meaning that the cost of the plan is based on the user’s number of subscribers.
+iContact details just the one pricing plan: the Essential Plan.
 This is reckoned as the total sum of the number of email addresses in each of the user’s lists.
 (If one address is included in two different lists, it counts as two subscribers.)
 For high volume businesses, both Basic and Pro can be upgraded to Premier.
-You can save 15 percent if you pay for a full year in advance.
+You can save 15% if you pay for a full year in advance.
+There are other ways to spend money on iContact, though, and these are detailed below as well.

-iContact offers users a 30-day free trial of the basic version of its email marketing software.
+iContact offers users a 30-day free trial of the Basic version of its email marketing software.
 However, this trial is limited to 100 contacts and 400 messages.
 Should you wish to exceed those limits, you must pay for a subscription.
-There is a 15 percent discount for prepaid annual subscriptions and a 20% discount for verified 501(c)(3) non-profits located outside of North Carolina (in-state non-profits get the service for free).
-Non-profit users can email email@example.com to confirm their status.
+There is a 15 % discount for prepaid annual subscriptions and a 20% discount for verified 501(c)(3) non-profits located outside of North Carolina (in-state non-profits get the service for free).
+Non-profit users can email iContact’s billing department to confirm their status.

 iContact, like all Vocus programs, is cloud-based.
 There are mobile apps for both iPhone/iPad and Android devices.